 Protein bars:

-- Variety of bars available on the market that provide a mix of animal and vegetable proteins.
+- Variety of bars available on the market that provide a mix of animal and plant-based proteins.

-The recommended protein consumption in meals should be between 30-40%, but we must try to ensure that the majority are proteins without saturated fat.
+The recommended protein intake in meals should be between 30-40%, but it is essential to aim for mostly fat-free proteins.

-Of course, you must also eat carbohydrates (many simple ones such as vegetables and fruits and, to a lesser extent, complex ones such as bread, pasta, rice or potatoes).
-These are necessary to have enough energy for proteins to be incorporated into the body and “manufacture” cells, tissues, hormones, etc.
+Of course, it is also important to consume carbohydrates (many simple ones like vegetables and fruits and, in smaller amounts, complex ones like bread, pasta, rice, or potatoes).
+These are necessary to have enough energy so that proteins can be incorporated into the body and “build” cells, tissues, hormones, etc.

 Many people wonder what protein is for in the gym.
 Protein is essential for those who exercise regularly, as it offers numerous benefits:

-- Post-workout recovery: Consuming protein after a training session helps speed muscle recovery, reducing soreness and fatigue, and allowing for more effective and frequent workouts.
+- Post-workout recovery: Consuming protein after a workout session helps speed up muscle recovery, reducing soreness and fatigue, allowing for more effective and frequent training sessions.

-- Maintenance of muscle mass: In weight loss or definition phases, maintaining an adequate protein intake is vital to avoid loss of muscle mass while reducing body fat.
+- Maintaining muscle mass: In weight loss or definition phases, maintaining an adequate protein intake is vital to prevent muscle mass loss while reducing body fat.

-- Increased strength: Protein contributes to increased muscle strength, which is essential for improving performance in the gym and achieving specific training goals.
+- Increasing strength: Proteins contribute to increasing muscle strength, which is essential for improving gym performance and achieving specific training goals.

-- Satisfaction and appetite control: Proteins help you feel full for longer, which can be beneficial for controlling appetite and avoiding excessive calorie consumption, facilitating weight loss or weight maintenance.
+- Satiation and appetite control: Proteins help you feel full longer, which can be beneficial for controlling appetite and avoiding excessive calorie intake, making weight loss or maintenance easier.

-- Metabolism optimization: The digestion and metabolization of proteins requires more energy than that of carbohydrates and fats, which can slightly increase daily caloric expenditure.
+- Metabolism optimization: Digesting and metabolizing proteins requires more energy than carbohydrates and fats, which can slightly increase daily calorie expenditure.

-- Improved overall performance: Adequate protein intake ensures that the body has the nutrients necessary to perform at its best during exercise, helping to improve endurance, power and recovery ability.
+- Improvement of overall performance: An adequate protein intake ensures that the body has the necessary nutrients to perform at its best during exercise, helping to improve endurance, power, and recovery capacity.

-In short, protein is essential for those looking to improve their performance and results in the gym, supporting muscle building, recovery, strength and weight management.
+In summary, proteins are essential for those looking to improve their performance and results in the gym, supporting muscle building, recovery, strength, and weight control.

 From the NDL Pro-Health team we will provide you with tips to maintain a healthy lifestyle.
 Sharing knowledge and product recommendations to offer optimal solutions for your daily routine, for your workouts and subsequent recovery, all with the goal of helping you achieve physical and mental wellness.